lisongxu/CSCE156-Project-DB/README.md

 * Please use `auto_increment` for your primay key of a table so that you do not need to keep track of the current largest integer in your java code when inserting a new row.
 * Please use only `int`, `varchar(n)`, and `char(n)` data types that we have studied in the class.
 * For postTime (i.e., the date and time of a post), you may use `LocalDateTime.now()` to get current date and time in Java and convert it to a string using  `postTime.format(DateTimeFormatter.ofPattern("yyy-MM-dd'T'HH:mm:ss")` and then save it as a string (e.g., `varchar(n)` or `char(n)`) in the database.
 * If necessary, you may use the more flexible `on` clause for join select.
 For example, `Table1 natural inner join Table2` is equivalent to `Table1 inner join Table2 on Table1.col=Table2.col` if they have a common column `col`.
+The `on` clause can join two tables using two columns with different column names.

 ### 4.2 Java code design